 Any parent who suspects that their child (3 years to 12 years) may have a learning, behavioral, or medical problem, which could significantly impact their child's ability to perform in school, has a right to a free evaluation through the Committee on Special Education or Committee on Preschool Special Education.
 To request this evaluation, contact the principal of your child's school or the Director of Special Education.
 Parents of children from birth to 3 years old may obtain testing through the Nassau County Early Intervention Program, (516) 571-3749.

 Any resident who has a child between the ages of 3 and 5 years, who is disabled or whom they suspect is disabled, should contact the Director of Special Education.
 Based upon the nature of the suspected disability, parents are referred to the appropriate Nassau County evaluation site.
 If the evaluation indicates that services are required, they will be provided.
 In addition, this process provides the school district with valuable information as we develop plans to meet the needs of our future kindergarteners.

 Special education/special needs questions and suggestions should be directed to:

 Step 1: Classroom teacher/special education teacher, if not resolved

 Step 2: Building Principal, if not resolved

-Step 3: Mrs. Leyna Malone, Director of Special Education, if not resolved
+Step 3: Mrs. Leyna Malone, Executive Director of Pupil Personnel Services and Special Education, if not resolved